 5. Fall Lawn Cares MVP | Fall Fertilizer & Winterizer

 Daly believes early fall is the ideal time to assess your yard and consider any problems that might require adjustments and renovations.
 Early fall lawn treatment helps fuel plant growth and vigor.
-Daly believes its important to always look for ways to improve, no matter how green or healthy your yard is.
+Daly believes it’s important to always look for ways to improve, no matter how green or healthy your yard is.

-In the article, Secrets to Lawn Treatments, Daly recommends boosting the lawn with nutrients that include lots of root builders and micronutrients which gives the lawn a gorgeous green color.
+In the article, Secrets to Lawn Treatments, Daly recommends boosting the lawn with nutrients that include lots of root builders and micronutrients which give the lawn a gorgeous green color.
 It also helps restore lawn health and build strong roots.
 Daly believes this is especially significant when you have kids or a pet.

 According to Daly, “Below the ground, the roots know that the cold Northwest Indiana winter is coming, and your yard is growing and storing nutrients in preparation for the brutal winter conditions.”

 Daly recommends a late-fall application of a slow-release granular.
 While each yard is different, a 24-0-10 fertilizer is a good example of the type of fertilizer that is common in Northwest Indiana.
 The numbers indicate the percentage by weight of nitrogen, phosphorus, and potassium.
 Potassium is a significant component because it aids in root growth, disease protection, drought tolerance, and cold resistance.
-Fertilizers sold in big box stores will often use this as a fertilizer mix to sell to the masses, but Daly points that professional lawn care services like Perma-Green assess your lawn before determining how much of each nutrient your lawn actually needs.
+Fertilizers sold in big box stores will often use this as a fertilizer mix to sell to the masses, but Daly points out that professional lawn care services like Perma-Green assess your lawn before determining how much of each nutrient your lawn actually needs.

 6. Fall Overseed

 Daly believes a thick, dense lawn combined with a weed and feed program is the best defense against weeds.
 To support this, Daly recommends overseeding existing grass.
-Not only does that fill in thin spots or bare patches, it allows you to introduce the best grass for your lawn.
+Not only does that fill in thin spots or bare patches, but it also allows you to introduce the best grass for your lawn.
 Certain grasses excel in Northwest Indiana.
-“When selecting a grass for our homeowners, our technicians generally take into consideration the homeowner’s soil composition, the amount of sun, traffic and other factors.”
+“When selecting a grass for our homeowners, our technicians generally take into consideration the homeowner’s soil composition, the amount of sun, traffic, and other factors.”